-University of Illinois Fall 1998 Econ 472 Lecture 15 "Inference about tail-behavior and measures of inequality" An important topic, which is only rarely addressed in econometrics courses, is the measurement of inequality.
+Lecture 19 "Inference about tail-behavior and measures of inequality" An important topic, which is only rarely addressed in econometrics courses, is the measurement of inequality.
 This is a large topic which could easily occupy us for several weeks.
 I plan more of a surgical strike rather than an extended siege on the topic.
 A standard model for size distributions in economics, and beyond, is the Pareto distribution $$F(x) = 1 - (\xi/x)^{\alpha} \qquad x \ge \xi$$ which is also sometimes called Zipf's law.
 See Hill (1974) for an interesting discussion of how such a distribution might arise.
-There are many examples of applications in economics: distribution of incomes and size distributions of firms being only the most widely studied.
-There is a famous, or perhaps infamous would be more accurate, book by Zipf (1949) called Human Behavior and the Principle of Least Effort which offers a vast panoply of examples of the applicability of the Pareto law, including examples in linguistics, music and demography.
+There are many examples of applications in economics: distribution of incomes and size distributions of firms being only the most widely studied.1 There is a famous, or perhaps infamous would be more accurate, book by Zipf (1949) called Human Behavior and the Principle of Least Effort which offers a vast panoply of examples of the applicability of the Pareto law, including examples in linguistics, music and demography.
 Hill (1974) offers an interpretation in terms of the so-called Bose-Einstein model in which balls are allocated to cells in such a way that, given the current allocation, the probabilities of allocation to the various cells are proportional to the number of balls currently occupying each cell, i.e., growth proportional to current size.
 This is a model which has received considerable attention in the IO literature on models of firm growth.
-There is a recent review of the firm growth literature where a variant of the Bose-Einstein model is called Gibrat's Law, by Sutton (1997).
+There is a recent review of the $$\lim{t \to \infty} \frac{F(tx)}{F(t)} = x^{\alpha},$$ if $\alpha = 0$ then we say that F is slowly varying.
+Resnick (2007) provides a thorough introduction to this line of inquiry, including extensive applications in finance.
+1A wider class of models for the upper tail of size distributions consists of distributions with regularly varying tails, that is distributions whose tails behave like the Pareto distribution.
+For example, the Cauchy distribution has df, $1 - F(x) \sim (\pi x)^{-1}$ so its tail behaves very much like the Pareto with parameter $\alpha = 1$.
+More formally, a function F is regularly varying with index α if for x > 0, firm growth literature where a variant of the Bose-Einstein model is called Gibrat's Law, by Sutton (1997).
 An interesting application which would be fun to explore as a thesis topic is the application of these methods to a comparison of the productivity of research in various academic fields over the last century.
 Parzen(1985) has suggested that "economics is becoming more scientific" on the basis that the tail exponent of its productivity distribution has decreased in recent years.
 Unfortunately, I've never been able to track done a reliable reference for this observation.
-The Pareto model offers a simple means of measuring inequality by looking simply at the tail exponent $\alpha$ .
-(Note that in the terminology of Lecture 1, the Pareto distribution has algebraic tails.)
-MLE estimation of $\alpha$ .
+The Pareto model offers a simple means of measuring inequality by looking simply at the tail exponent α .
+The Pareto distribution is said to have algebraic tails, since the tails decline algebraically rather than exponentially as for the Gaussian, or exponential distributions.
+MLE estimation of α .